nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Inputs that contain angled braces `<>` can only take one of the values within the braces.<br>
   e.g. `-pr PRIORITY<HIGH, NORMAL, LOW>` means that the `PRIORITY` input can only take values `HIGH`, `NORMAL` or `LOW`.

+* For commands immediately followed by an `INDEX`, it is the index of the entry on the currently visible list that you want to execute the command on.
+  Note that if an entry is not currently displayed on the list, then the command cannot be executed on it. e.g. `deletebuyer 7`.

 * Inputs can be in any order.<br>
   e.g. if the command specifies `[-n NAME] [-ph PHONE NUMBER]`, `[-ph PHONE NUMBER] [-n NAME]` is also acceptable.